 The two courses above constitute a year's work in general physics.
 No previous study of physics is required for admission to Course I., but the student should have an elementary knowledge of plane trigonometry.
-High school physics will in no case be accepted as a substitute for this year's work.
-The class-room work is based on a text and much emphasis is laid on the solution of practical problems.
+Emphasis is laid on the solution of practical problems.
+Freshmen will not be admitted unless they have had high school physics.